peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 ### The “Nowadays”

-Before digging into the Internet Computer, let's review first a common concept, a good old' school fashion way approach.
+Before digging into the Internet Computer, let's first review some common, old fashion concepts.

 Nowadays, server-less or not, the data persistence is often solve with one database for all information.